maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

 <h2>Step 3: Breaking in in the HTB legacy platform</h2>

-<p>To understand this JS script, we need to deminify and especially dobfuscate it.
+<p>To understand this JS script, we need to deminify and especially deobfuscate it.
 This can be done using the following website: <span class="url">https://lelinhtinh.github.io/de4js/</span>We get the following result:</p>

 <img src="/images/HTB-2million/HTB_2million_DeobfusctedJS.png" alt="Deobfuscated JS" class="postImage 2millionImage">